Ring Video Doorbell 2 vs Ring Video Doorbell Pro

 wrote Android-user James Champion in a recent four-star review.

 Recap of Ring Video Doorbell 2 vs. Ring Video Doorbell Pro

-Aside from their sizes and orientations, the only difference between the Ring Video Doorbell Pro and the Ring Video Doorbell 2 is that the Pro has digital zoom and activity zones, for $80 more.
-Ultimately, I don’t think this small of a difference is worth the additional $80, at least not to me.
-But I understand that some people may really want digital zoom or activity zones, in which case, be my guest and buy the Ring Video Doorbell Pro.
+Aside from their sizes and orientations, the only difference between the Ring Video Doorbell Pro and the Ring Video Doorbell 2 was that the Pro had digital zoom and activity zones, for $80 more.
+Ultimately, we didn’t think this small of a difference was worth the additional $80, at least not to us.
+But we understood that some people may really want digital zoom or activity zones, in which case, buying the Ring Video Doorbell Pro made sense.

-- Battery-operated option: If you don’t have a 16-24 VAC transformer in your home, you can still use the Ring Video Doorbell 2.
+- Battery-operated option: If we didn’t have a 16-24 VAC transformer in our home, we could still use the Ring Video Doorbell 2.

-- Easier installation: If you choose to go with batteries over hardwiring, the Ring Video Doorbell 2 will be easier to install than the Ring Video Doorbell Pro.
+- Easier installation: When we wanted to go with batteries over hardwiring, the Ring Video Doorbell 2 offered an easier install than the Ring Video Doorbell Pro.